 Jennifer Ross, Literacy Coach, Middlebury, Indiana

 “Shouldn’t reading instruction always be about comprehension?”

-By design, Module 1 kicks off the course with a focus on meaning-making, beginning with a deep dive into why learning to read is not natural for the human brain.
-Along the way you’ll learn about the brain’s language processing systems, the Simple View of Reading, Scarborough’s Reading Rope and the critical role that oral language development plays in later reading development.
+By design, Module 1 kicks off the course focusing on meaning-making, beginning with a deep dive into why learning to read is not natural for the human brain.
+Along the way, you’ll learn about the brain’s language processing systems, the Simple View of Reading, Scarborough’s Reading Rope, and the critical role of oral language development in later reading development.
 We’ll untangle four critical misunderstandings about the origins of reading comprehension in light of the science.
 And finally, we’ll offer seven high-leverage instructional routines for you to use as you rethink and prepare to revise current practices.

 “What’s the big deal about phonemic awareness instruction, anyway?”

-In this module you will learn the why’s and the how’s behind helping students develop phonemic proficiency.
-We’ll unpack five common misunderstandings that can get in the way of effective phonemic awareness instruction, and then help you bridge the science into practices with seven high-leverage instructional routines that you can rely on beginning immediately.
-From studying a phonemic awareness progression to actually practicing a full range of essential exercises for beginning readers, this module will boost your expertise and your confidence about phonemic awareness instruction.
+In this module, you will learn the why’s and the how’s behind helping students develop phonemic proficiency.
+We’ll unpack five common misunderstandings that can get in the way of effective phonemic awareness instruction.
+Then, we’ll help you bridge the science into practice with seven high-leverage instructional routines that you can rely on on immediately.
+From studying a phonemic awareness progression to practicing a full range of essential exercises for beginning readers, this module will boost your expertise and confidence in phonemic awareness instruction.

 “Where’s the fun in phonics?”

 In Module 3 we explore what “explicit and systematic phonics” really means.
 We’ll begin by clearing up five of the many misunderstandings about how to teach the alphabetic code that is our English language.
 You will learn a progression of phonics acquisition and how to pair this progression with formative assessment to inform instruction that leads to mastery.
 Finally, you’ll learn simple but high-leverage instructional routines that position you to plan instruction that is targeted, effective, and engaging.